gammapy/gammapy-meetings/coding-sprints/2025-04-LaLaguna/README.md

 A one-way ticket from TFN -> LaPalma costs ~70-100e for a 30mn flight (a bit expensive) so book early.

-Hotel : I would recommend to look for hotels in the city of La Laguna which is a world heritage site [UNESCO](https://whc.unesco.org/fr/list/929/gallery/) and walkable distance to the IAC (15-20mn) or 10mn via Tram.
+Hotels : I would recommend to look for hotels in the city of La Laguna which is a world heritage [UNESCO](https://whc.unesco.org/fr/list/929/gallery/) site and walkable distance to the IAC (15-20mn) or 10mn via Tram.

 ## Group Photo